Generating magnon Bell states via parity measurement: Preparing Bell states

 The magnon coherent state could be readily realized by applying a microwave drive in resonance with the Kittel mode, which serves as a displacement operator on the vacuum state of the magnon mode $D(\beta_i)|0\rangle$~\cite{MagnonXu}.
 To generate the Bell state $|\Phi^+\rangle$, one can choose $\beta_n=\beta_m=1$ to have a significant initial overlap with the target state.
 We plot the state tomographies for the two magnon modes after $M=2$ and $M=50$ rounds of measurements in Fig.~\ref{Fig:Coherent}.
 It is found that the magnon state distribution has been dramatically reshaped only by $M=2$ measurements, where the target-state population already prevails over the others.
 After $M=50$ measurements, a magnon Bell state is generated with a fidelity $F\approx0.97$.

 With proper coherent states, our scheme could be generalized to prepare a multi-excitation Bell state $|\Phi^+_N\rangle=(|00\rangle+|NN\rangle)/\sqrt{2}$ that is encoded in the ground state and a high-Fock state of the magnon modes.
 To hold the populations on both $|00\rangle$ and $|NN\rangle$, the measurement interval $\tau$ could be chosen such that $|\alpha_{NN}(\tau)|=1$ with $\tau=2\pi/\Omega_{NN}$ and the Rabi frequency $\Omega_{NN}=(G_e^2N+G_f^2N+\Delta^2/4)^{1/2}$.
 Following a similar derivation as from Eq.~(\ref{Vgtau0}) through Eq.~(\ref{EffectiveParityOperator}), one can obtain an effective projection operator $|00\rangle\langle00|+|NN\rangle\langle NN|$.
-We take $N=1,2,3$ in Fig.~\ref{Fig:NBellStates}(a) and Fig.~\ref{Fig:NBellStates}(b) to evaluate the performance of our scheme in terms of state fidelity and success probability, respectively.
-It is shown that a multi-excitation Bell state could be generated.
-The scheme becomes inefficient for a larger $N$, which results from a more dispersive distribution for the populations over a more number of undesired Fock states living between $|00\rangle$ and $|NN\rangle$.
-For $N=2$, the fidelity is $F=0.96$ when $M=50$ and enhanced to nearly $F=0.98$ when $M=100$.
+In Fig.~\ref{Fig:NBellStates}(a) and Fig.~\ref{Fig:NBellStates}(b), we use various $N$ to evaluate our scheme in terms of state fidelity and success probability, respectively.
+A multi-excitation Bell state could be generated.
+The scheme becomes inefficient for a larger $N$, which results from a more dispersive distribution for the populations over a larger number of undesired Fock states between $|00\rangle$ and $|NN\rangle$.
+For $N=2$, the fidelity is $F=0.96$ when $M=50$ and enhanced to $F=0.98$ when $M=100$.
 For $N=3$, $F=0.68$ when $M=100$ and $F=0.98$ when $M=10^3$.
-Figure~\ref{Fig:NBellStates}(b) still supports the conclusion that the initial population over the target state serves as a lower bound for the success probability.
+Again, Fig.~\ref{Fig:NBellStates}(b) supports that the initial population over the target state serves as a lower bound for the success probability.
 The success probability declines as $N$ increases.
-The final success probabilities for $N=1,2,3$ are $P_s=0.28,0.12,0.08$, respectively, which are consistent with the initial fidelities shown in Fig.~\ref{Fig:NBellStates}(a).
-Note if the magnon modes could be prepared in a superposed state of high-Fock basis $(|0\rangle+|N\rangle)\otimes(|0\rangle+|N\rangle)/2$, then the number of measurements could be much reduced as in Fig.~\ref{Fig:BellFidelity}.
+Their final values for $N=1,2,3$ are $P_s=0.28,0.12,0.08$, respectively, which are consistent with the initial fidelities shown in Fig.~\ref{Fig:NBellStates}(a).
+If the magnon modes could be prepared in a superposed state of high-Fock basis $(|0\rangle+|N\rangle)\otimes(|0\rangle+|N\rangle)/2$, then the number of measurements could be much reduced as in Fig.~\ref{Fig:BellFidelity}.